X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Results

-\paragraph{Does translating into English improve LLM performance?} When the source language was non-English, we observed a small improvement when giving GPT-3.5-turbo translations of the source paragraph: from 67.1 to 70.0 for \mbox{\textsc{es-en}}, with improvements in both precision and recall, and from 50 to 54.8 for \mbox{\textsc{hi-en}}.
-On the other hand, for the \mbox{\textsc{en-*}} language pairs, translating the target paragraph to English did not help GPT-3.5-turbo; this is likely due to errors in mapping the tokens back to the target language with the MT aligner.
-Translating to English did not help GPT-4, which already seems to have strong multilingual capabilities, or Llama-2, which struggled to follow instructions regardless of the language.
+\paragraph{Does translating into English improve LLM performance?} When the source language was Spanish (\mbox{\textsc{es-en}}), we observed a small improvement when giving GPT-3.5-turbo translations of the source paragraph (67.1 to 70.0); for \mbox{\textsc{hi-en}} the improvement was more substantial (43.4 to 53.0), and for \mbox{\textsc{zh-en}} using translations had almost no effect.
+For the \mbox{\textsc{en-*}} language pairs, translating the target paragraph to English did not help GPT-3.5-turbo in most cases; this is likely due to errors in mapping the tokens back to the target language with the MT aligner.
+Translating to English did not help GPT-4, which already seems to have strong multilingual capabilities, or Llama-2-chat, which struggled to follow instructions regardless of the language.